 As a former teacher I want to say that you believe in the future or you wouldn’t teach.
 We all thrive on hope, dreams and honesty.

-If you don’t have R50 bucks, sign our petition and say something!
+Sign our petition and say something!
 Get your friends, family and facebook connections involved today!